jaxolv/universities/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/23352447-4f1a1cc6-214b-4493-bfac-cd558af271c2?action=collection%2Ffork&collection-url=entityId%3D23352447-4f1a1cc6-214b-4493-bfac-cd558af271c2%26entityType%3Dcollection%26workspaceId%3Dd8639506-d2bf-4cd4-8206-57d775d5182a)

-Be sure to have an account in Postman and to click in `Vie collection`.
+Be sure to have an account in Postman and to click in `View collection`.

 ## Run